Q: Can one of the reference letters from the potential science advisor?

 Q: May I submit four letters of reference rather than the required three?

-A: There is nothing that says that you can't have one proposal for each institution, however, you run the risk of not explaining either proposal well enough in space allotted.
+A: There is nothing that says that you can't have one proposal for each institution, however, you run the risk of not explaining each proposal well enough in space allotted.
 We suggest that you highlight one project in full that you wish to be selected for.
-The second institution will only be considered if there is a conflict with a higher ranked fellow for the first choice institution.
+The second or third choice of host institution will only be considered if there is a conflict with a higher ranked fellow for the first choice institution.

-Q: Can a NASA center be named as a host institutions?
+Q: Can a NASA center be named as a host institution?

-Q: I am currently at postdoc at an eligible institution.
+Q: I am currently a postdoc at an eligible institution.
 Can I propose to remain at my current institution?

 A: Yes.